lucymli/lucymli.github.io/about.md

 permalink: /about/
 ---

-Infectious disease modeler using various statistical methods to infer the dynamics of disease transmission from data
+Infectious disease scientist using multiple sources of data, statistical methods, and stochastic models to understand how pathogens spread.

 ## Research Interests

 * Dynamic and stochastic models of infectious diseases
-* Statistical inference - how to infer parameters
+* Statistical inference/learning - how to infer unobserved quantities and predict future events
 * Sequential Monte Carlo methods
 * Phylodynamics - using genetic data to understand how infectious diseases spread